19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a)

-without premium and executed on or after 1st April 2003, for every $250 or any part thereof of the average rent and other consideration calculated for a whole year
+without premium and executed on or after 1st April 2003 but before 22nd February 2014, for every $250 or any part thereof of the average rent and other consideration calculated for a whole year

 $1

 $2

 $4

+Not exceeding 4 years

+Exceeding 4 years or

+for any indefinite term

+(aa)

+without premium and executed on or after 22nd February 2014

+0.4% × A × 4

+where A

+is the average rent and other consideration calculated for a whole year

 (b)